juhaszbenedek08/melytanulas_hf/README.md

 The current version provides the script to create the containerized environment in build/build_runner.sh.
 If you want to use the most important packages with fixed version, edit the build/Dockerfile to use the freezed_requirements.txt.
-You can use this environment to run the preprocessing script, by running the build/run.sh file.
+You can use this environment to run the training/testing script, by running the build/run.sh file.
 The required mounts should be added to the container before running: use absolute paths to these folders.

 The lib/main.py serves as the entry point of the program.
+You can train or evaluate the models by running this file.
 If you wish to run the training with different settings, you can change the passed arguments in the build/startup.sh file, or in colab the main.ipynb file, as well as changing any of the scripts in the lib folder.